GreatCowBASIC/Demonstration_Sources/_Welcome_to_Great_Cow_BASIC/README.md

-# Welcome to Great Cow BASIC
+# Welcome to GCBASIC

-This GIT contains the latest user contributed demonstrations that are focused on introducting you to Great Cow BASIC.
+This GIT contains the latest user contributed demonstrations that are focused on introducting you to GCBASIC.

 This folder and the contents are curated by William Roth.